Planet-Caravan-Studios/Planet-Caravan-Simple-Blog/README.md

 ### Assets Checklist ###
-When you start the project, check in with the projects's Analyst for the following:
+When you start the project, check in with the Project Manager for the following:
 * Font files
 * Logo(s) - as PNGs
 * Favicon - you can usually resize the logo for this